avneetkumar80/Coffee-Shop-Sales-Analysis/README.md

-# ☕ Coffee Sales Analysis
+# ☕ Coffee Sales Dashboard

-An interactive and insightful **Coffee Sales Analysis** built using Python.
+An interactive and insightful **Coffee Sales Dashboard** built using Python.
 This project analyzes real-world coffee shop sales data and visualizes it to uncover trends, top products, category performance, and revenue contributors.

 ---